Informatiqal/qlbuilder/README.md

 - `qlbuilder download [env]` - download the specified Qlik app.
 Optional parameter to include or exclude the data in the exported app/file

   - `-p` or `--path` (**mandatory**) - path to the folder where the qvf will be downloaded
   - `-nd` or `--nodata` - optional parameter indicating if the exported app should include the data or not.
-Default is `false`
+Default is `true`

 - `qlbuilder vscode` - creates the `.vscode` folder (inside the current folder) with the `tasks.json` and `settings.json` files.
 Please check the `create` command description above for more info

-- `qlbuilder checkupdate` - compares the current version number to the remote one

 ## config.yml